How to Pay Off Debt Fast!

 What Will My Life Look Like After I’m Debt Free?

-Once you’ve paid off all of your debts (not including your mortgage if you have one), you should start saving quickly.
+Once you’ve paid off your debts (not including your mortgage if you have one), you should start saving quickly.
 You’ll need money to pay for any large future purchases like a new heating and cooling system, wedding costs or a car.
-These additional funds will help you from accruing any future debts.
+These additional funds will help you from accruing future debts.

 Max out contributions to your 401(k), IRA and any other retirement accounts you might have.
 Save for your kids or grandkids college funds.
 Give more to charity.
 And for crying out loud, take a vacation!

 Once you’re free from the burden of debt, you’ll have more financial freedom.
 You can decide what your new life will look like.
 That might mean you can afford the home you’ve always wanted.
 Though, for some, it might mean the opposite.
-Now that you’ve tasted what it’s like to live frugally, you may look to downsize and move to a low cost of living area.
+Now that you’ve tasted what it’s like to live frugally, you may look to downsize and move to a lower cost of living area.
 If you can afford to, you might even be able to go part-time at your job or take your freelance business to the next level.
 It’s entirely up to you.

 You’ll also be able to invest!
-Put your new found cash to work for you by investing.
+Put your new-found cash to work for you by investing.
 You could earn additional income annually, save more for retirement, meet future financial goals and build wealth beyond what you could ever have imagined.

 About Ben Broadwater